Paris Métro Line 12: Northern extension

-An extension north to the provisionally named Proudhon-Gardinoux station on the boundary between Saint-Denis and Aubervilliers opened in 2012.
-The station will serve La Plaine Saint-Denis, a diverse district that includes many television studios.
-Initially called "Proudhon – Gardinoux" in the planning stages of the project (after the intersection of rue Proudhon and rue des Gardinoux), the name of the new station will be Front Populaire after the adjacent well-known square.

-Construction began in the second half of 2007, and the tunnel boring machine started to operate in 2009.
-The tunnel will be dug as far as Aubervilliers, but the entrances to the Pont de Stains and Mairie d'Aubervilliers stations will not be built until later.
-Works on the first stage cost 198.5 million euros (48% from regional funding, 27.5% from the state, 8.5% from the Department's General Council, 16% from the RATP – on a loan approved by the region).

-In a second phase, two further stations, at Aimé Césaire and Mairie d'Aubervilliers, opened on 31 May 2022.
-The final plan sees the extension running all the way to RER B at La Courneuve, where the SDRIF plans an ultimate terminus at the tramway station of Tramway Line 1.
+After the first phase of the extension to Front Populaire, and the second phase to Mairie d'Aubervilliers, the final plan sees the extension running all the way to RER B at La Courneuve, where the SDRIF plans an ultimate terminus at the Six-Routes hub, for connection with subway lines 16 and 17, as well as Tramway Line 1.
+The line 12 tunnel after Mairie d'Aubervilliers goes all the way to the train station's surroundings, yet no station infrastructure has been built.

 Southern extension

 A southern extension into the municipality of Issy-les-Moulineaux is envisaged.
-Discussed at length since the last extension of the line to Mairie d'Issy in 1934, it would run at least up to Gare d'Issy, or possibly all the way to Les Moulineaux thus permitting transfers with Tramway T2 and creating the Issy-Ville station.
+Discussed at length since the last extension of the line to Mairie d'Issy in 1934, it would run at least up to Gare d'Issy – located about half a kilometer away from the line's actual train sidings – or possibly all the way to Les Moulineaux thus permitting transfers with Tramway T2 and creating the Issy-Ville station, in connection with RER Line C and the new rocade Métro line 15 in the area.
 The project was included in phases 2 or 3 of the Île-de-France regional master plan (SDRIF) adopted on 25 September 2008, with an expected start in 2014 or 2020.
+The arrival of Métro line 15, expected for late 2025, further pushes the project's utility.
+Despite this, pushes from both cities of Issy-les-Moulineaux and Meudon-sur-Seine, which also endorses the expansion project that could serve its territory as well, as well as a confirmation from the region president Valérie Pécresse on 29 May 2021 : No clear calendar nor precise layout for the Line 12's extension, is set today.